We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 Junior Skis vs. Adult Skis

 Ski bindings must be compatible with the user’s skis as well as their ski boots.
 A thin profiled junior ski is not deep enough to accommodate adult length ski binding screws.
 Adult screws are designed to sink approx 8mm into the ski where junior binding screws are designed to sink only about 6mm.
 The extra length of an adult screw doesn’t seem like much but it is enough to leave bumps in the ski base of a junior ski.
-Additionally, if you were to use kid’s screws are used on an adult ski the screws won’t have enough depth to hold the binding to the ski under normal pressure applied by an adult.
+Additionally, if you were to use kid’s screws are used on an adult ski the screws may not have enough depth to hold the binding to the ski under normal pressure applied by an adult.

 Variable Mounting-Position Systems